Vietnam: Hike, Bike & Kayak

 Is this trip right for me?

 This trip has a number of activities to get your pulse going.
-Whilst prior training for each activity is not necessary, a moderate level of fitness will help you to get the most out of the included activities
+While prior training for each activity is not necessary, a moderate level of fitness will help you to get the most out of all the activities.

-The hike in the hills of Sapa is approximately 10 kilometres (6.2miles) in total, on sometimes steep and uneven terrain
+The hike in the hills of Sapa is approximately 10 km (6.2 mi) in total, on sometimes steep and uneven terrain.

-You will spend 2 days on your bike, riding to Mai Chau and Ninh Binh, with approximately 60-70 kilometres of cycling each day.
-The cycling in these areas is relatively flat and you will have time to get used to your bike in Hanoi before departing
+You’ll spend two days on your bike, riding to Mai Chau and Ninh Binh, with approximately 60 to 70 km of cycling each day.
+The cycling in these areas is relatively flat, and you’ll have time to get used to your bike in Hanoi before departing.

-There are 3 nights of homestay on this trip in Khau Pha, Sapa and Mai Chau.
-Accommodation will be multishare rooms, with simple bedding and shared bathroom facilities.
-While accommodation is simple, the warm welcome and home-cooked meals will be comforting after a day of exercise
+There are 3 nights in a homestay on this trip in Khau Pha, Sapa and Mai Chau.
+Accommodation will be in multishare rooms with simple bedding and shared bathroom facilities.
+While accommodation is simple, the warm welcome and home-cooked meals will be comforting after a day of exercise.

 Important information